 Being, and Building, Good Neighbors

 In early 2019, the first four of eight townhouses began being built on the waterfront.
 These are being developed in cooperation with local industry actors and the local municipality, and they’ll be available for rent, permanent residence, and artists in residence.
 The houses are built according to Norwegian Husbanken (the state housing bank) standards, so they must meet passive house standards for favorable loan terms.
 Called Bygdekanten, meaning “on the edge of the village,” the new housing project aims to show off contemporary architecture in a powerful seaside setting for people who want to live in nature without sacrificing urban amenities like a nice cocktail or live music.

-The demand for these houses is clearly there.
-Three of the first four have already sold, and Langklopp receives emails every day from people all over the world who are interested in the next four in phase two.
+The demand for these houses is clearly there, as three of the first four sold quickly, and Langklopp receives emails every day from people all over the world who are interested in the next four in phase two.
 She says the buyers and renters are diverse, too, from a man in his 60s to a young, local couple.
 “That is what we aim for.
 It’s not for a homogenous group.
 It should be very diverse.”

 The evolution of the community over 10-plus years has been inspiring.
 When Svenning was a kid, twice as many people lived on the island, and he’s happy to see the population back on the incline.
 “Seeing good people moving out here is the most satisfying thing,” he says.
 “That property keeps a good price is also a good indicator that the area is healthy.”